Flight to Freedom

 Sonnet 254

-The mortal soul must pass, yes this I know
+The mortal soul must pass—yes, this I know—

-What vehicle of transit took them so
+What vehicle of transit bore them so,

-Yes many claim of voices heard in dreams,
+Yes, many claim of voices heard in dreams,

 Fantastic phantoms seen in seance rooms,

-Or apparitions wandering in the gloom;
+Or apparitions wandering in the gloom.

-The only thing that’s sure is here and now,
+The only thing that’s sure is here and now:

 Of what’s to come, I’ll say I have no fear;